 The Deckvest LITE has no integrated deck harness.

-There are fitting videos in the video section of the site and replacements can be ordered through the store.
+There are fitting videos on our YouTube channel and replacements can be ordered through your local store or online.

 Both inflation systems are very effective but are suitable for different situations.
 In general, the Hammar system is better suited to very wet conditions as it relies on water pressure to activate.